ngageoint/sarpy/README.md

 SarPy
 =====
-SarPy is a basic Python library to read, write, and do simple processing of complex SAR data using the NGA SICD format *(standards linked at bottom)*.
+SarPy is a basic Python library to read, write, and do simple processing of complex SAR data using the NGA SICD format *(standards linked below)*.
 It has been released by NGA to encourage the use of SAR data standards throughout the international SAR community.
 SarPy complements the [SIX](https://github.com/ngageoint/six-library) library (C++) and the